 For coins, ERC-20 tokens and other tokens created with different protocols, the relationship between the demand and the supply determines the price of an individual unit of those cryptocurrencies.

-A crypto collectible gets its value mainly from its rarity and utility, it might be hard to value a crypto collectible, but you don’t always need to do that thanks to OpenSea‘s bidding feature.
-For more about the valuation of crypto collectibles, please refer to this article.
+A crypto collectible gets its value mainly from its rarity and utility.
+It might be hard to value a crypto collectible, but you don’t always need to do that thanks to OpenSea‘s bidding feature.
+For more information about the valuation of crypto collectibles, please refer to this article.